PM Narendra Modi: Critical response

-The film was panned by critics, who termed it a hagiography and criticized Oberoi's performance.
+The film received overwhelmingly negative reviews by critics, who criticised it for being a propaganda film and a hagiography, as well as criticising Oberoi's performance.
+On review aggregator Rotten Tomatoes, the film got ten reviews by critics, all of whom were negative.

 Ananya Bhattacharya of India Today took note of the film's bias towards the protagonist: "Even the most controversial parts of PM Narendra Modi's life – the Godhra riots – are planted on the Opposition as a way to keep Modi from serving his people".
 Nandini Ramnath of Scroll.in wrote, "Any insights the movie offers into Modi's rise are inadvertent.
 The monomaniacal focus on one man above all else will surely be of interest to those who study how cinema can be used for propaganda".
 Renuka Vyavahare of The Times of India gave the film two and a half stars out of five and criticised the script, opining, "This one is too lopsided for you to appreciate.
 It leaves a lot unanswered.
 While it firmly believes ‘Modi ek insaan nahi, soch hai’, we wish the script was as thoughtful".
-However, she was among the few who appreciated Oberoi's performance- "He gets the mannerisms, accent and tone right and thankfully doesn't overdo it".
+However, she was among the few who appreciated Oberoi's performance, stating, "He gets the mannerisms, accent and tone right and thankfully doesn't overdo it".
 Writing for The Indian Express, Shubhra Gupta gave the movie two stars out of five and stated, "The film is not a mere bio-pic, it is a full-fledged, unabashed, unapologetic hagiography".
-Kennith Rosario of The Hindu summarised the movie's narrative as "a obsequious love letter" to the protagonist which tells the audience "how sincere, hardworking, fair and honest Modi is, [and] that it makes you wonder if life is a parody of this film".
+Kennith Rosario of The Hindu summarised the movie's narrative as "a obsequious love letter" to the protagonist which tells the audience "How sincere, hardworking, fair and honest Modi is, [and] that it makes you wonder if life is a parody of this film".

-The main opposition party of India claimed that the BJP lead government is using bollywood as a propaganda machine and the movie is aimed to serve a perilous mix of high-pitched nationalism and strongman branding of Prime Minister Narendra Modi.
+The Congress claimed that the BJP was using Bollywood as a propaganda machine and the movie aimed to serve a perilous mix of high-pitched nationalism and strongman branding of Modi.

 Box office

-The film collected ₹2.25-2.5 million nett on its opening day, and was the second best-performing film among all others released in India on that day, after Aladdin (2019).
-The following day, it earned ₹3 crore nett.
+The film collected ₹2.25-2.5 crore on its opening day and was the second best-performing film among all others released in India on that day, after Aladdin (2019).
+The following day, it earned ₹3 crore.
 Collections on Sunday showed minor growth with earnings of ₹4.25 crore.
-Monday earnings dropped 20 percent from the opening day for a total of ₹1.85 crore nett.
-On Tuesday, the film earned ₹1.7 crore nett.
-The film earned ₹1.5 crore nett and ₹1.1 crore nett on Wednesday and Thursday.
+Monday earnings dropped 20 percent from the opening day for a total of ₹1.85 crore.
+On Tuesday, the film earned ₹1.7 crore.
+The film earned ₹1.5 crore and ₹1.1 crore on Wednesday and Thursday.

-The film managed to earn 19.21 crores domestically in its first week.
-Next 3 weeks gross collections were 7.20 crores, 1.60 crores, and 0.5 crores respectively.
-Thus, it ended with a life-time collection of 28.51 crores in India.